 Graduates of the CSET programs are considered engineering technologists.
 They are valuable additions to high-tech corporations throughout the country that develop, maintain and market computer systems.

-The staff at UT’s Career Development Center is dedicated to helping students hone their professional skills for interviews.
+The staff at UToledo’s Career Development Center is dedicated to helping students hone their professional skills for interviews.
 Most of our students are job-ready by their sophomore years.